amplication/docs/docs/premium-features/custom-types-and-actions.md

 ### Edit and Delete Action

 To edit an Action, click on the Action within its associated Module in the APIs tab.
 You can modify the Action's properties, such as the HTTP method, path, input DTO, output DTO, and other settings as needed.
-Remember to save your changes when you're done.

 To delete an Action, click on the delete button next to the Action's name.
 Be cautious when deleting Actions, as it may impact other parts of your application that depend on them.

 :::note
-Moving or duplicating Actions (and DTOs) is currently not be supported.
+Actions generated by Amplication **cannot be deleted**.
 :::

 ## Conclusion